Temyd/Tee-s-Logistics-Analysis/README.md

 The major goal was to Publish on the PowerBi service and also create a dashboard the stakeholders would be interested in seeing.
 One thing I was also able to learn along the way is the use of PowerBi to make predictions.

 # Problem Statement
-As a business woman and having realised a little profit, I decided it was time I get myself a car.
-However researchh tells me that due to the High price of new cars and lack of funds by customers, the sales of used cars is on the increase.
-Having known this as a Data Analyst, I decided to work on a dataset to know what affects the price of used cars and see if there is a way to predict what the price will be in the coming months and years.
+Pelu a working class woman, decided one of her new year resolutions is to get herself a car.
+However research tells us that due to the High price of new cars and lack of funds by customers, the sales of used cars is on the increase.
+Having known this as a Data Analyst, I want to help Pelu predict the prices of cars in the coming months or years so she will know how to plan her budget.

 # Data Sourcing
 Data was provided in the raw form and can be gotten [here](https://raw.githubusercontent.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students/main/KaggleCarData.csv)